XuJiandong/molecule-toolkit/docs/Improvement_on_Molecule_in_C.md

 ## Conclusion
 From a demo usage of molecule, we know that it supports reading partially with great performance.
 But it doesn't support full reader and builder.
 The difficult part is how to design such a data structure by the molecule compile in C programming language.
+Adding type system to existing API, we can make it easy to write code correctly and avoid a lot of manual converting.